 Section 18.04.
 VIOLATION-PENALTY

-Any person, firm or corporation, including but not by way of limitation, builders and contractors who shall violate, neglect, or refuse to comply with or who resists the enforcement of any of the provisions of this Ordinance or conditions of the Board of Appeals or Township Board adopted pursuant thereto shall be responsible for a Municipal Civil Infraction as provided in Ordinance #O2016-01, entitled the Municipal Civil Infraction.
+Any person, firm or corporation, including but not by way of limitation, builders and contractors who shall violate, neglect, or refuse to comply with or who resists the enforcement of any of the provisions of this Ordinance or conditions of the Zoning Board of Appeals or Township Board adopted pursuant thereto shall be responsible for a Municipal Civil Infraction as provided in Ordinance #O2016-01, entitled the Municipal Civil Infraction.
 The fines for municipal civil infractions are also set forth in that Ordinance.
 Each day that a violation is permitted to exist shall constitute a separate offense.

 The imposition of any municipal civil infraction violation shall not exempt the offender from compliance with the requirements of this Ordinance.
 Uses of land, and dwellings, buildings, or structures, including tents, trailer coaches and manufactured homes, used, erected, altered, razed or converted in violation of any provision of this Ordinance, are declared to be a nuisance per se.
 The Court may order such nuisance abated and the owner and/or agent in charge of such dwelling or building, structure, tent, trailer coach, manufactured home, or land may be adjudged guilty of maintaining a nuisance per se, and same may be abated by order of any Court of competent jurisdiction.